worldbank/GDF-MPD/docs/essential-resources/mou_templates.md

 [GPSDD - A Roadmap to Accessing Mobile Network Data for Statistics](https://www.data4sdgs.org/roadmap-accessing-mobile-network-data-statistics)
 ```

 To support World Bank task teams and others in formalizing data access modalities, **MoU templates** were produced under the GDF-MPD project and cover the essential aspects described above.
-Three templates were developed, coinciding with three distinct configurations of data sharing modalities (also called "data pipeline models")
+Three templates were developed, coinciding with three distinct configurations of data sharing modalities (also called "data pipeline models").

+##
 - **MNO-centric model** (*model A*)
 ```{note}
 Who stores and manages data (Data Custodian)? $\rightarrow$ MNO